Frau Farbissina: Surname

-Her surname derives from the Yiddish word פאַרביסן farbissen (verbissen in German), meaning "embittered"; a farbissiner is an angry, bitter, vocal (male) person, while farbissina is the corresponding female form.
+Her surname derives from the Yiddish word farbissen, meaning "embittered"; a farbissiner is an angry, bitter, vocal (male) person, while farbissina is the corresponding female form.

 Background

-She has a heavy German accent; in the German dubbed versions of the films, she speaks with an Upper Saxon dialect, suggesting coming from East Germany.
+She has a heavy German accent; in the German dubbed versions of the films, she speaks with an Upper Saxon dialect.
 In Comedy Central's Canned Ham: The Doctor Evil Story, a half-hour-long preview special of The Spy Who Shagged Me, Dr. Evil states that he met Farbissina "at gymnasia in Baden-Baden at a street corner next to the McDonald's."

-Out of all his henchmen and assistants, Farbissina is perhaps closest to Dr. Evil.
-In praising Dr. Evil, Farbissina commented, "Dr. Evil is a man of great intelligence - able to step on a bug and say 'too bad!'"

-When the first Austin Powers movie made its Network television premiere on TBS Superstation in June 2000, Sterling appeared in character as Frau during the bumpers going into and leading out of commercial breaks where she told trivia about the movie and also presented many deleted scenes from the film.

-International Man of Mystery
+Austin Powers: International Man of Mystery

 Farbissina participates in helping Dr. Evil hijack a nuclear warhead and hold the world hostage.
 It is revealed that Farbissina used a sample of Evil's semen just a couple of years after Dr. Evil's cryostasis to artificially create his son, Scott Evil (played by Seth Green), now a Generation X young adult.
 Scott is resentful of his father, but close to Farbissina, the only one who cares about his wellbeing.
 In the first film, Dr. Evil is about to press a button that would kill Scott for his insolence by burning him alive, but Farbissina swats his hand away, then winks at Scott.

 The Spy Who Shagged Me

 The second film jumps from the 1990s to the 1960s due to time travel.
-Inexplicably, Frau Farbissina looks exactly the same in the 1960s as she did in the 1990s, which was used for comedic effect in the film.
+Frau Farbissina looks exactly the same in the 1960s as she did in the 1990s, which was used for comedic effect in the film.

-In the present, she states that she is homosexual and is in a relationship with Una Brau, a woman she met on a LPGA tour.
-However, when Dr. Evil goes back in time, after imbibing some of Austin Powers' mojo, he has sex with Frau.
-This leads to an uncomfortable morning-after encounter (even though Dr. Evil told her things wouldn't "get weird") and Farbissina swearing she will never love another man.
-It is also revealed that Scott was not the result of artificial creation from Dr. Evil's frozen sperm, but rather was naturally conceived as a result of the sexual encounter.
-In the closing credits, Farbissina and Scott Evil go on The Jerry Springer Show, in which she reveals herself to be Scott's mother and that Scott wasn't artificially created.
-She also reveals she never told him because she didn't want him to be hurt; he forgives her and they embrace.
+In the present, she states that she is homosexual and is in a relationship with Una Brau, a woman she met on a golf tour.
+However, when Dr. Evil goes back in time, after imbibing some of Austin Powers' mojo, he has sex with Farbissina.
+This leads to an uncomfortable morning-after encounter and Farbissina swearing she will never love another man.
+It is also revealed that Scott was not the result of artificial creation from Dr. Evil's frozen sperm, but was naturally conceived as a result of the sexual encounter.

+In the closing credits, Scott Evil is on The Jerry Springer Show again in which he learns that Farbissina is his mother.
+She says she never told him because she did not want him to be hurt.
+He forgives her and they embrace.